 Today, individuals with moderate to heavy urinary or bowel incontinence have access to various disposable underwear products that they can use to preserve their dignity and safeguard their clothing.

 New styles of incontinence underwear are designed to fit like regular underwear and work better than ever to absorb overnight bladder leaks.
-In addition, they may include extra-absorbent material to wick urine up and away from your skin.
+In addition, the best fitting incontinence underwear may include extra-absorbent material to wick urine up and away from your skin.

 First, though, if you have skin sensitivity or other conditions, you may want to know what your incontinence underwear is made of.